 Vicky Daborn Tedder

-Since completing her sociology PhD, Vicky has been working as a Project Research and Consultancy Officer at WSA supporting a range of projects.
-Vicky’s PHS brought a passion for grass-roots activities as well as a desire to engage with these in a more practical way.
+Vicky has been working at WSA supporting a range of projects and leading on evaluations.
+Vicky has a passion for helping communities to understand and use their data, empowering them to evidence and support their work.
+Vicky came to WSA after completing her PhD brought a passion for grass-roots activities as well as a desire to engage with these in a more practical way.

 Vicky has put this into practice by taking active roles in a number of projects, including leading on evaluation projects for Leonard Cheshire, undertaking research for clients including area-based initiatives and development of community plans, and being a key part of the Everyone’s Business evaluation team, leading on the analysis of secondary data, case studies and members survey.

 Vicky is on maternity leave with her daughter Cerys until summer 2019.

 Tim joins WSA as Project Research and Consultancy Officer.
 He brings a range of experience from living and working abroad the last four years.
 This includes experience running a volunteer program for orphaned children in Vietnam and working in marketing in Canada.